Frequently Asked Questions

 Large event days which attract extra traffic will be managed on an individual basis and tailored to the need.
 We will retain flexibility with the ANPR system and can turn cameras off if necessary.
 We will continue to provide marshals with the aim of helping people park their vehicles in designated bays.Why can’t I park on yellow lines, some are not in the way?

 The University of Surrey cannot add or create spaces in addition to the designated parking bays that were granted as part of the planning consent for Surrey Sports Park.
-Allowing parking on yellow lines, in grass areas or on crossed hatchings is a direct contravention of the permitted planning consent.Why do I need to speak with staff for the extra 2 hours?
-I should be able input my details myself?
+Allowing parking on yellow lines, in grass areas or on crossed hatchings is a direct contravention of the permitted planning consent.Where will I park for away fixtures?

-The system ensures that people using the building are able to park.
-If your activity is not at the Sports Park then you will not be able to leave your vehicle.Appeals Process
+The system is in place to ensure that people using the building are able to park by discouraging misuse.
+If your activity is not at the Sports Park then you will not be able to leave your vehicle without a larger payment duration.Appeals Process

-To contest a PCN you will need to contact Horizon Parking.Write to: Horizon Parking, Appeals Department, Finitor House, 2 Hanbury Road, Chelmsford, Essex, CM1 3AE
+To contest a PCN you will need to contact Parking Eye.

 Swimming FAQ's